datagrok-ai/public/help/develop/admin/quality-assurance.md

 ## Automated testing

-We use automated testing to identify issues more quickly and ensure the software meets expected quality standards.
-With the help of CI/CD, automated testing is performed on code changes as they are integrated, making it possible to identify bugs and other issues in the software's functionality.
+With the help of CI/CD, automated testing is performed on code changes as they are integrated.
+We also run automated tests every hour on our instances and encourage developers to use them when performing local package testing.
 All the results of the automated tests are kept in the test tracking system.

 There are several types of automated tests that we use:

 * **Unit tests**.
 Our core libraries contain over 2,000 unit tests that execute automatically in the continuous integration process, enabling us to detect